ramya-sha/03-AI-CHATBOT-WITH-NLP/README.md

 *MENTOR* : Neela Santhosh Kumar

-DECRIPTION OF THE TASK : Built a Chatbot that understands the basic user queries using NLP and responds with appropriate predefined answers
+DECRIPTION OF THE TASK : Built a Chatbot that understands the basic user queries using NLP and responds with appropriate predefined answers.

 NLP Concepts Used :

 Tokenization – Splitting text into words